happyYolanda/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Here are five German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![small_120_kmh_limit][small_120_kmh_limit.png]

+![small_no_vehicles][small_no_vehicles.png]

+![small_priority_road][small_priority_road.png]

+![small_road_works][small_road_works.png]

+![small_vehicles_over_3.5_tonnes_prohibited][small_vehicles_over_3.5_tonnes_prohibited.png]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because 120 is similar to 20.

 ####2.
 Here are the results of the prediction:
-Speed limit (120km/h) :
+Speed limit (120km/h) : Speed limit (20km/h)

-Priority road :
+Priority road : Speed limit (120km/h)

-No vehicles :
+No vehicles : Priority road

-Road work :
+Road work : Road work

-Vehicles over 3.5 metric tons prohibited :
+Vehicles over 3.5 metric tons prohibited : Vehicles over 3.5 metric tons prohibited

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.

+This is lower to the accuracy on the test set of 0.92.
+The model was overfit for train data.

 ####3.
 The top five soft max probabilities were
 For the first image :
-.60 :
+.60 : Speed limit (120km/h)

-.20 :
-.50 :
+.50 : Speed limit (60km/h)

-.40 :
+.40 : Speed limit (20km/h)

+.20 : End of all speed and passing limits

-.01 :
+.01 : Speed limit (50km/h)

 For the second image :
+.60 : No vehicles

+.50 : Stop

+.40 : Speed limit (70km/h)

+.20 : Yield

+.01 : Road narrows on the right

+For the third image :
+.60 : Priority road

+.50 : No passing

+.40 : Speed limit (100km/h)

+.20 : No entry

+.01 : No vehicles

+For the fourth image :
+.60 : Road work

+.50 : Stop

+.40 : Speed limit (80km/h)

+.20 : Priority road

+.01 : Bicycles crossing

+For the fiveth image :
+.60 : Roundabout mandatory

+.50 : Vehicles over 3.5 metric tons prohibited

+.40 : Speed limit (100km/h)

+.20 : Priority road

+.01 : End of no passing by vehicles over 3.5 metric tons